eclipse-iofog/iofog.org/content/docs/2.0.0/reference-iofogctl/reference-kinds.md

         port: 22
 ```

-To learn more about RemoteControlPlane, please see [Iofogctl Platform YAML Specification](../reference-iofogctl/reference-control-plane.html#remote-control-plane).
+To learn more about ControlPlane, please see [Iofogctl Platform YAML Specification](../reference-iofogctl/reference-control-plane.html#remote-control-plane).

 ## KubernetesControlPlane